 where a1 = life-adjustment factor for reliability (1.0 for 90% reliability); and aISO = manufacturer life modification factor according to ISO 281.

 Finding aISO involves the use of a contamination factor that considers the lubrication system type, cleanliness class, bearing size, and lubrication operating conditions as defined in ISO 4406.
 This contamination factor, along with the ratio of the bearing fatigue load limit to the bearing equivalent load limit, and the lubrication condition, determine aISO.
 In general, better lubricant conditions and lower equivalent loads lessen bearing life sensitivity to contamination levels.
 Conversely, high loads and poor lubricant conditions raise bearing life sensitivity to contamination.

 Bearing life calculated according to the updated ISO 281:2007 Standard or similar methods from individual bearing manufacturers is a big step forward in the ability to more accurately predict service life based on known operating conditions.
-With it come distinct advantages as well as possible pitfalls.
+With it comes distinct advantages to interpret the meaning of bearing life as it is calculated, as well as possible pitfalls.

 On the plus side, the additional information may make it possible to downsize bearings run under good operating conditions, thereby lowering friction, energy usage, and weight.
 It can help with the selection of lubrication and filtration that maximize bearing and system life.
 This, in turn, may let companies extend warranties or service intervals for bearings run under controlled operating conditions.
 The updated Standard also helps engineers better evaluate the influence of operating parameters on specific bearing types and designs.